 As stem cells are taken from a patient’s body or a relative donor, there’s less to no risk that the cells will be rejected or cause complications.

-If you’re interested in applying stem cells therapy for your condition, don’t hesitate to fill a contact form and our professionals will advise you.
+If you’re interested in applying stem cell therapy for your condition, don’t hesitate to fill out a contact form and our professionals will advise you.